 Recovery is a huge part of my life, and the sole reason behind this blog.
 Getting sober is hard!
 It takes a great amount of courage to move forward into the unknown, against the grain, against all the odds, against all the social stigma!

 I did not know it then, but my decision to get sober was the beginning of an extraordinary journey that has been both very challenging and intensely rewarding.
 You see, I think getting sober is just like anything else that you want to accomplish in life; it takes time, determination, and perseverance.
 Most of all it takes a tremendous amount support from others.
 Unfortunately, we tend to carry do much so much guilt and shame about our alcohol infused behavior, that most people never find the courage to ask for help.
-There is also a cruel social stigma and many painful judgements that are placed on people with alcoholism.
+There is also a cruel social stigma and many painful judgments that are placed on people suffering from Alcohol Use Disorder.

 Life in addiction is a very lonely and difficult place to be, and most of all deadly.
-However, there IS a solution, there is a way out, and it is SOBRIETY.
+However, there IS a solution, there is a way out, and it is Recovery.
 Of course, I am not a doctor (and I do not play one on TV either LOL), or a therapist, or any licensed individual practicing any medicine.
-I am however, a recovering alcoholic with seven years of continuous sobriety, and I would like to share what I have learned and continue to learn through my sober journey, with you, so that it may help you find your way to sobriety too!
+I am however recovering from Alcohol Use Disorder (AUD), and I would like to share what I have learned and continue to learn through my sober journey, with you, in hopes that it may help you find your way to recovery!

 There are 23 million of people in recovery in the USA alone!
 (Faces and Voices of Recovery)

 So if this is your first 24 hours, or 24 days, or 24 years, WELCOME!

 I am glad that you have found me.
 I would love to join you on this journey to sobriety.
 I hope that you find this blog helpful!
 The posts focus on getting sober, challenges of early sobriety, personal growth in sobriety, and dealing with the social stigma associated with Alcohol Use Disorder, and recovery.